KnpLabs/KnpLastTweetsBundle/README.markdown

 This will only call the twitter api after a minimum of 300 seconds.

+#### The force-fetch command

+Caching is good.
+But once in a while (well one every 5 minutes in the previous case and if you have a continuous flow a visits), one of your visitor will have to wait 2 unnecessary seconds while the server calls twitter API.

+To avoid that, you should launch a cron job every 4 minutes which will force the fetching and caching of the new tweets

+    php app/console knp-last-tweets:force-fetch knplabs

+This way, you will never make your visitors wait!

 ### Array driver

 The `array` driver uses dummy data and does not call the twitter API.